10 Payment Alternatives to Help Small Businesses Get Paid Faster

 Electronic Transfers:

-Transfers between bank accounts can be automated through the use of electronic transfer services including EFT and ACH.
+Transfers between bank accounts can be automated through the use of electronic transfer services including EFT and ACH (usually available in the US).
 These are a cheaper and potentially more efficient alternative to paying via cheque, and are often use for large numbers of concurrent transactions.
 As a small business owner who bills their customers on a periodic basis, you can generate an ACH file (often using your accounting software) that is sent to your bank.
 The bank then proceeds to debit your customers automatically.
 The time between initiation and clearing is usually a couple of days.
 ACH/EFT transactions requires authorization from your customer, however it can be a low cost, hassle free way of collecting.

 Debit Cards: